-- Vehicles that display a disabled badge or a vehicle where there are reasonable grounds to believe that it is used to transport a disabled person.
-If the blue badge is not on display, the High Court Enforcement Officer might take control of it
+- a vehicle where there are reasonable grounds to believe that it is used to transport a disabled person.
+If the blue badge is not on display, the High Court Enforcement Officer might take control of it,

-- A vehicle, whether in public ownership or not, that is being used for the fire, police or ambulance service
+- a vehicle, whether in public ownership or not, that is being used for the fire, police or ambulance service, or

 - a vehicle displaying a valid British Medical Association (BMA) badge, for example, a vehicle used by a doctor who is on call.

 One other change is that a sole trader can no longer claim full exemption of ‘tools of the trade’.
-They can now only claim to the value of £1,350 and the enforcement agent will take control of any goods above that.
+They can now only claim the value of £1,350 and the enforcement agent will take control of any goods above that.
 This only applies to the goods belonging to and exclusively used by sole traders, such as vehicles, tools or books.

 Will goods be taken from me straight away?

 Once goods have been seized, they may not be taken away from you immediately.
 An agreement is drawn up to disclose the items to be taken and that they may not be sold on.
 If the debtor does sell the goods to someone else, the agents can enforce the written agreement on the person who bought the goods.
 The enforcement officers can recover these goods at any time.

 Enforcement agents may only enter, re-enter or remain on the premises after 6am and before 9pm on any day.